Make Your Logs Work for You

 Consider Using a Logging Container

 A logging container helps you scale your logging.
 The idea is that you pipe your logging output from multiple containers to a logging container.
-Next, your logging container takes care of saving logs to persistent storage or a log management platform.
+Next, your logging container takes care of saving the logs to persistent storage or a log management platform.

 Also, you can spin up multiple logging containers to scale your logging service when you decide to host more containers.
 It’s a flexible and easy solution for handling log output.